 I'm breaking the silence, this is my story, the family I grew up in.
 I'm working from the inside.

-In partnership with SafeLives these portraits, shot on medium format, will help to change the narrative of domestic violence.
+In partnership with SafeLives whose patron is the Duchess of Cornwall, these portraits, shot on film, will help to transform the narrative of domestic violence.

 Sarah, "It’s imperative that stories like mine are heard.
 You felt my emotion today as a woman, mother and nurse.
 I’ve had to bury that for over a decade until today when I sat for my portrait, there was no voice for me."

 The Femicide Census for 2018 shows 149 women killed, the highest number since census began.
 Only 6% of women were killed by a stranger.
 In the UK in 2018 were killed by a current or former partner, many after they had taken steps to leave.
 During the first three months of Covid-19 lockdown three times as many women were killed than in the same period last year, at least 5 a week.
 Many people and children were locked inside a home with an abusive partner.
 The pressure on refuges increases and the funding is cut.

 Domestic abuse is fundamentally linked to inequality, which intersects with other forms of discrimination, such as race and disability.
 However, same sex couples, trans people and men also suffer, ultimately this is about power.

 Using art to give a voice to those often denied power is something I feel passionately about.